 All our staff are required to receive child protection training.
 We meet the recommended training targets, and we report on this monthly.

 All of our child protection policies and systems are up-to-date and are reviewed on a regular basis by the Trust's Board.

 We meet the statutory requirements in relation to Disclosure and Barring Service (DBS) checks on our staff (previously known as CRB checks).
 All of our clinical staff working with children undergo an enhanced level of DBS checks.

 Working with others

-We work closely with local authorities on safeguarding issues and are a member of the Local Safeguarding Children Boards of Lambeth and Southwark.
+We work closely with local authorities on safeguarding issues and are a member of the Lambeth Safeguarding Children Partnership and Southwark Safeguarding Children Partnership.